Jain (Deemed-to-be University)

 The two-day conference sponsored by the Indian Council of Social Science and Research (ICSSR) witnessed many such varied opinions regarding the transformation of Bangalore and its suburbs.
 Mithilesh Kumar Singh, a researcher and an employee in the corporate sector had an entirely different take on the subject, “Governments should collaborate with the private sector and generate funds.
 They should make use of the CSR funding and enter into more public-private partnerships,” he said.

-Dr A Ravindra, former IAS officer, taking stock of the “Visual Documentation Exhibition” held at Jain University
+Dr A Ravindra, former IAS officer, taking stock of the “Visual Documentation Exhibition” held at Jain (Deemed-to-be University)

 The conference also saw eminent personalities of other major cities like Kolkata, Chennai, and Mumbai providing their own insights on urban transformation.
 Ranjan Chatopadhyay, Additional Director, Project Planning Unit, KMDA, spoke eloquently about the transformation of Kolkata during the last five decades.
 Raja Manickam, Senior Planner (Transport) Chennai Metropolitan Development Authority, discoursed on factors such as roads infrastructure and conversion of manufacturing units into IT units.
 Uma Adusumilli, Chief of Planning Division, MMRDA, talked about the trends in distribution of population over the decades between the metropolitan area and the suburbs.